ARTS INTEGRATION a GenerationNEXT Initiative

-Arts Integration is an innovative and dynamic teaching approach which connects an art form with a core subject area, and leads to parallel learning in both.
+Arts Integration is an innovative and dynamic teaching approach that connects an art form with a core subject area and leads to parallel learning in both.

 - History -> Theater

 - Math -> Music

 - Language -> Puppetry

 The Tobin Center for the Performing Arts would like to congratulate our newest teaching artists!
 These local artists will be trained in the Kennedy Center philosophy of Arts Integration and may serve as a resource for K-12 educators and other local organizations throughout the Bexar County area who seek to integrate arts into their non-arts curriculum.

 Congratulations to Adam Fellers (theatre), Alejandro Pesina (music, dance, and theatre), Aurelia Rocha (music), Austin Thompson (film and puppetry), Barbara Hand (visual art), Katrin Blucker-Ludwig (puppetry), Louis Cardenas (digital media and music), Misty Gonzales (digital art and web design), Ruthie Buescher (devised theatre), and Tammy Kai Frazier (theatre).

 Click here to learn more about the Professional Development workshop series for 2020-2021!

 Register through your ISD or email [email protected]

 - All 2020-2021 events through May will be virtual.